Environmentally Friendly and Non-Toxic Cleaning Products for Your Home

 DIY Homemade Cleaners

-A great alternative to buying many of the above cleaners is making your own.
-I’m a big fan of distilled white vinegar.
+A great alternative to buying commercial products is making your own.
+I’m a big fan of distilled white vinegar as a cleaning base.
+It costs almost nothing, kills most household bacteria, and you always have it in the pantry.

-Deodorizer and gentle scrub; softens hard water, removes acidic stains, and polishes shiny surfaces like stainless steel without scratching.
+• Baking soda … Deodorizer and gentle scrub.
+Softens hard water, removes acidic stains, and polishes stainless steel without scratching.

-eodorizer, stain remover, grease cutter, acts as a mild bleach when exposed to sunlight.
+• Lemon … Deodorizer, stain remover, and grease cutter.
+Acts as a mild bleach when exposed to sunlight.

-Plant-based liquid soap gentle soap made with oils such as olive, palm, and coconut, rather than petroleum derivatives or animal fat.
+• Castile soap … Plant-based liquid soap made with oils like olive, palm, and coconut rather than petroleum derivatives or animal fat.

 All-Purpose Scrub